-49 Child Poverty: A Great Abyss for the Puerto Rican Economy, Instituto Desarrollo Juventud, http://juventudpr.org/wpcontent/uploads/pdf/Child Poverty in Puerto Rico Infographic.pdf
+49 Child Poverty: A Great Abyss for the Puerto Rican Economy, Instituto Desarrollo Juventud, http://juventudpr.org/assets/img/IDJ%2019-10-09%20Hoja%20Suelta%20Eng.pdf

 Figure 21.
 Statistics provided by the Youth Development Institute

 HOMELESSNESS

 Puerto Rico faces the potential for increased homelessness as homeowners face mortgage foreclosures, affordable housing continues to be in short supply, and the economy remains in the initial phases of recovery.